We encourage members of the public to submit complaints and expressions of concern to us where there may be indications of breaches of company law.

 In order to ensure that you provide us with the information that we need to review your complaint or expression of concern, we ask you to read carefully, and then complete, our Complaint Form.
 Once completed, you should send your Complaint Form to firstname.lastname@example.org

-- it is made by a “worker” (as defined by the Protected Disclosures Act 2014);
+- made by a “worker” (as defined by the Act); and

 Information is relevant information if:

 - in the reasonable belief of the worker, it tends to show one or more “relevant wrongdoings”; and

 - it came to the attention of the worker in connection with the worker’s employment.

 The Act sets out what is a relevant wrongdoing, and includes: